wavefrontHQ/docs/pages/doc/alerts_manage.md

 <td width="50%">
 1. In the <strong>Conditions</strong> section, specify thresholds for the alert.
 The threshold becomes visible in the chart. <br><br>
 You can alert when the query result is greater than or less than the specified threshold.
 Specify at least 1 threshold. <br><br>
-<strong>Note</strong>: If your Data query was a boolean expression that included the threshold, you can specify only one severity.</td>
+<strong>Note</strong>: If your Data query was a boolean expression that included a comparison operator, you can specify only one severity.</td>
 <td><img src="images/new_alert_condition.png" alt="Specify data the alert is monitoring">
 </td></tr>
 <tr>